oualidchouay/monty/README.md

 -	All your header files should be include guarded
 -	You are expected to do the tasks in the order shown in the project

-### GitHub

-*There should be one project repository per group.
-If you clone/fork/whatever a project repository with the same name before the second deadline, you risk a 0% score.*

 More Info
 ---------